dalequark/daleonai/_posts/2021-01-06-dall·e-explained-in-under-5-minutes.md

 ## How "smart" is DALL·E?

-By while these results are impressive, the skeptical machine learning engineer might wonder whether DALL·E's images are merely high-quality because they've simply been copied or memorized from the model's training data set (all those pictures from the web).
+While these results are impressive, whenever we train a model on a huge dataset, the skeptical machine learning engineer is right to ask whether the results are merely high-quality because they've been copied or memorized from the source material.

 To prove DALL·E isn’t just regurgitating images, the OpenAI authors forced it to render some pretty unusual prompts: